tontan2545/NQL/README.md

 ## About the project

-NQL project was intiated during my internship at AWS on May 2023 - August 2023, this repository is a continuation of the project to be presented in [ISE Open House 2023](https://web.facebook.com/ISEopenhouse/posts/pfbid02LydzRUfsJdg7w2YtNeysMMK33rvyZ597WwG4EFYmvVJMk9Yj55Q4rMTxTZpyNRHjl) which is held on 11th November 2023 at International School of Engineering, Chulalongkorn University.
+NQL project was intiated during my internship at AWS on May 2023 - August 2023.
+This repository is a continuation of the project to be presented in [ISE Open House 2023](https://web.facebook.com/ISEopenhouse/posts/pfbid02LydzRUfsJdg7w2YtNeysMMK33rvyZ597WwG4EFYmvVJMk9Yj55Q4rMTxTZpyNRHjl) which is held on 11th November 2023 at International School of Engineering, Chulalongkorn University.

 There are several improvements that I have made to the project, which are: